 You’ve heard the line.
 The city only enforces ordinances via rat finks requiring neighbors to be the de facto bad guy.
-The city after being pushed by irate residents for years took up a proactive enforcement of the annual re-enactment aerial attack on Kabul better known as the week of illegal fireworks leading up to the Fourth of July after realizing most people are not going to risk the wrath of neighbors that take the world be damned approach in the wholesale ignoring of city rules.
-Someone should realize that extends to people turning their yards into de facto auto junkyards, leaving vehicles jacked up without tires for a year in their driveways, and an assortment of other things that make Manteca look like a candidate for the set for the next Tobacco Road movie remake.
+If the city — after being pushed by irate residents for years took up a proactive enforcement of the annual re-enactment aerial attack on Kabul better known as the week of illegal fireworks leading up to the Fourth of July realizing most people are not going to risk the wrath of neighbors that take the world be damned approaching in the wholesale ignoring of city rules — then someone should realize that extends to people turning their yards into de facto auto junkyards, leaving vehicles jacked up tires for a year and counting in their driveways, and an assortment of other things that make Manteca look like a candidate for the set for the next Tobacco Road remake.

 Several years ago when asked about why the city didn’t actually engage in pro-active enforcement, the Bulletin was given a glib answer by a municipal employee involved in the code enforcement process.
 That answer was “people get the neighborhood they are willing to tolerate.”

 In other words the city puts the blame for trashy property squarely on the shoulders of neighbors that don’t communicate their dissatisfaction with neighbors or who fail to use the city’s rat fink app.
 City employees in position of authority must be fortunate to be able to afford to reside in neighborhoods where there are no renters from hell who are vindictive living in houses owned by landlords who care less what is done on their property as long as the rent checks keep rolling in.